VikParuchuri/boston-python-ml/index.md

 ```

-Words that are not shown do not have a coefficient (ie they did not have any useful information for scoring).

 --- .class #id

 ## Predicting scores

-* Now that we have our coefficients, and our intercept term, we can construct our equation and predict scores for new text.
-* Any new text has to go through the exact same process that we passed our training text through.
+* Any new text that we want to predict the score for has to go through the exact same process that we passed our training text through.
-  * In this case, text will go through the bag of words model.
-We will skip additional processing to keep it simple.

 Let's use this as our "test" text that we will predict a score for: